Admin-7/Mr-Robot-techniques/Software-defined-radio.md

 * [ADSB Receiver Project](https://www.adsbreceiver.net/) - Zero-hardware-required software package that creates a self-hosted Web-based ADSB portal site on a Debian system.
 (Not SDR specific but fun to know about.)
 * [Antenna-Theory.com](http://www.antenna-theory.com/) - Website for learning about and understanding antennas, written by a practicing antenna engineer.
 * [Parts.IO](https://parts.io/) - Distributor-independent searchable database for finding electronic components from various manufacturers.
-* [DigiKey](https://www.digikey.com/) - World's largest selection of electronic components available for immediate shipment; search for "RF filter" and
+* [DigiKey](https://www.digikey.com/) - World's largest selection of electronic components available for immediate shipment; search for "RF filter."
+* [Telco Antenna](https://www.telcoantennas.com.au/) - Australia-based retailer of carrier-grade antenna equipment who also publish a number of [useful guides](https://telcoantennas.com.au/site/guides), such as a [Guide to Antenna Cables and Connectors](https://telcoantennas.com.au/site/guide-antenna-cables-connectors).

 * * *